The surreal Korean border village where a US soldier crossed into the North

 Tours to the southern side reportedly drew around 100,000 visitors a year before the pandemic, when South Korea restricted gatherings to slow the spread of COVID.
 The tours resumed fully last year.

 The area is also a throwback to the Cold War, a time of barely contained, simmering hostility between nuclear-armed rivals.
 There have been ax killings, U.S. bomber fly-bys and desperate defections along the border.
 U.S. presidents and senior officials regularly make the trip to the southern side of the DMZ for photo ops.
-The village is formally administered by neither North or South Korea.

 The tourist area is a short drive from Seoul, which lies in easy artillery range of the estimated 70% of North Korea’s 1.2 million troop arrayed along the border.